danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **Auto topic creation** depends on the broker setting `auto.create.topics.enable`.
 - **In Kafka, ordering is guaranteed** only within a partition, not across partitions.
 - **A topic partition consists of segments** with two indexes: offset to position and timestamp to offset.
+- **Topic, Partition and Offset** uniquely identifies a message in Kafka.
+- **Replicas are passive**, they don't handle produce or consume request.
+Produce and consume requests get sent to the node hosting partition leader.
+- **Point-to-point (request-response)** style will couple client to the server.

 ### Broker: